Become a member and help shape our services

 We are particularly interested to get more involved with young people aged 11 – 19, to find out your views about health care in your area and also to help you, especially if you are interested in careers in the NHS.
 Find out more by clicking here.

 We have over 17,500 public and staff members, who are represented in turn by our council of governors.
 Our Trust currently has a 22-strong Council of Governors that help make important decisions that allow us to provide the best service possible – find out more about your governors here.

-We will be holding elections in four of our constituencies this year – click here for more details.
+We will be holding elections in our governor constituencies this year – click here for more details.

 We are running a series of health talks for the public over 2013, led by our expert clinical staff.
 All the talks are in Pinewood House Education Centre at Stepping Hill Hospital and anyone interested is encouraged to attend.
 View all of our events.